nastya-kolle/cars-fuel-efficiency-regression/README.md

 ## How to run

 1. Clone the repository
-2. Place the `auto-mpg.csv` dataset in the project folder
+2. Place the `auto-mpg.csv` dataset in the project folder (not included — see note below)
-3. Open `Cars_Regression.ipynb` in Jupyter Notebook / Google Colab
+3. Open `Cars_Regression_final.ipynb` in Jupyter Notebook / Google Colab
 4. Install dependencies: `pip install pandas numpy matplotlib seaborn scipy statsmodels scikit-learn`
 5. Run the cells in order